kenflab/LLM-scCurator/README.md

 - #### Option A: Prebuilt image (recommended)
   Use the published image from GitHub Container Registry (GHCR).

-  Notes:
-  > Prebuilt images will be published to GHCR with the v0.1.0 release.
-Until then, you can build locally(See **Option B**)

   ```bash
   # from the repo root (optional, for notebooks / file access)
   docker pull ghcr.io/kenflab/llm-sc-curator:official
   ```

   Run Jupyter:
   ```
   docker run --rm -it \